shahrukh010/Shoping-Ecom/README.md

-# shoppers
+# Shoppers
-shoppers website that allows people to buy and sell digital products over the internet Through an e-commerce website, a business can process orders, accept payments, manage shipping and logistics, and provide customer service.
+Shoppers is an e-commerce website that provides a platform for buying and selling digital products over the internet.
+It offers a seamless experience for users to browse, purchase, and manage their digital products.

+## Features